top of page

 Le Ann_edited.jpg

 LeAnn Le is from Mission Viejo, CA. She received her BS in Microbiology, Immunology, and Molecular Genetics from UCLA.
 While there, she conducted research with Professor Hong Z. Zhou, utilizing cryo-EM techniques to understand the mechanics of host-viral fusion in Human Cytomegalovirus (HCMV).
+Additionally, she worked on characterization of Reflectin, a unique cephalopod protein in the Gorodetsky Group at UCI.
 In the Nelson Lab, she focuses on designing and characterizing 3D-printable Engineered Living Materials (ELMs) with the goal of creating sustainable bio-hybrid materials.
 Outside of the lab, she enjoys eating good food, reorganizing her Spotify playlists, playing volleyball, and thrifting for cool glassware.

 Ekran Resmi 2023-07-30 ÖS 9.20.21.png